Waring ranks of sextic binary forms via geometric invariant theory: Invariant Theory of sextic binary forms

 We summarized now the results we need in the sequel. \begin{thm} \begin{enumerate}

 \item $Hyp_6(1) \setminus Hyp_6(1)^{ss}$ coincides with the Null Cone $N_6$ given by

 Moreover the binary sextic $f\in N_6$ if and only if $f$ has a root of multiplicity at least 4.

 \item The set of semi-stable, but not stable sextics is given by the sextics $f$ which have a root of multiplicity exactly 3.
-All these forms are mapped to $(10:1:8^3:0) \in \PP(1,2,3,5)$ under the quotient map $\pi$.
+All these forms are mapped to the point $(10:1:8^3:0) \in \PP(1,2,3,5)$ under the quotient map $\pi$.

-\item $\pi: Hyp_6(1)^{s} \to \PP(1,2,3,5) \setminus (10:1:8:0)$ is a geometric quotient for binary sextics with zeroes of multiplicity $\leq2$.
+\item $\pi: Hyp_6(1)^{s} \to \XX=\PP(1,2,3,5) \setminus \{(10:1:8^3:0)\}$ is a geometric quotient for binary sextics with zeroes of multiplicity $\leq2$.
 In particular, if the sextic $f$ has at most roots of multiplicity 2, then $f\in Hyp_6(1)^{s}$ and hence the $SL_2(\C)$-orbit $SL_2(\C)\cdot f$ coincides with $\pi^{-1}(\pi(f)).$

 \end{enumerate}

 \end{thm}

 \proof The claim (1) follows from Proposition \ref{prop1} (3), in view of the description of semi-stability given above.
 The claim (2) follows from Proposition \ref{prop1} (2) and the description of stability given above.
 The claim (3) is a general property in geometric invariant theory, see for instance \cite[Theorem 8.1]{Do} or \cite[Proposition 2.3 (2)]{H}, but notice the difference of the choice for the basic invariants in \cite{H}. \endproof